yolodevelopers/clean-stream-filters/README.md

 endTime //this signifies that the endTime of the filter is on the following line 8 //this is the end time of filter1

-title //the above space signifies that the filter is ended and the next filter has begun filter2 type
+title //the above space signifies that the first filter is defined and the next filter has now being defined filter2 type
 1